osrf/subt/submitted_models/marble_husky_sensor_config_1/specifications.md

 This configuration is based on Clearpath Robotics Husky ground robot.
 The marble sensor suite is located at the front of the husky and includes stationary sensors and some sensors and a light on a pan/tilt mechanism.

 ## Usage Instructions
 The robot can be used in the same manner as the COSTAR Husky robot.
 It accepts twist messages on the cmd_vel topic.
+The gimbal can be controlled using the test_gimbal.sh script (in this folder).
+There are also scripts to print the current angles from the pan and tilt axes of the gimbal (pan_echo.sh and tilt_echo.sh).

 The gimbal can be controlled via the following topics: pan_tilt/pan_rate_cmd_double (send a std_msgs/Double message) pan_tilt/tilt_rate_cmd_double (send a std_msgs/Double message)